 - Review your progress and reward yourself on the first target achieved

-Lastly, I would say do not wait for New Year.
-New Year is just another day.
+Lastly, I would say do not wait for anything.
+Every day is a new day.
 Start working on your resolution immediately.

 There is the famous saying that ‘Whatever you want to do tomorrow do it today and whatever you want to do today do it Now’.